Shafer Heating & Cooling, LLC Blog: Archive for the ‘Heating’ Category

 Furnaces are reliable heating systems that can work for many years without running into problems as long as they receive regular professional maintenance.
 But any complex mechanical device can break, and it’s a good idea to know some of the common ways that your home’s furnace might malfunction.
 That way, you’ll catch on early that something is wrong and schedule prompt heating repair in Hillsboro, OH with our team.
 The sooner you detect trouble, the easier it’ll be to fix—and the less chance you’ll end up trapped with a fully broken furnace in the middle of winter.

 In this post, we’ll discuss a frequent trouble furnaces may encounter: short-cycling.
+Learn more about why your furnace may not evenly heat your house and other signs that your system needs attention.

 Continue Reading